Cartelis/fp-2024/README.md

 1. Make: shows which company produces(or produced) this car (e.g., Volkswagen, Audi, BMW).
 1. Model: shows exact model name (e.g., Golf, A6, M850i), provides information about the car's engine, which wheels drive the car and gearbox.

-The operations include adding/removing a car to/from the garage, editing information about a car, listing all cars in the garage.
+The operations include adding/removing a car to/from the garage, editing information about a car, listing all cars in the garage, calculating pollution tax on given car.

 ### BNF